ASEDOS999/SearchScript/README.md

 * verbs without action - see previous point
 * conjucted verbs - in this case we get one subject to all verbs
 * verbs with partcicle - in this case we join particle to a verb
+* adverbal participle - the subject from the main action
+* participle - the task to find participle often executes unsuccessfully.

 ## Main functions